 2. Encourages Hair Regrowth

 90% of castor oil for hair nutritional content is made up of ricinoleic acid.
-If you want to promote hair regrowth, then it is mixed with omega6 and omega nine fatty acids because they grow up your roots and nourishing your scalp and boosting hair growth(Castor Oil hair).
+If you want to promote hair regrowth, then it is mixed with omega6 and omega nine fatty acids because they grow up your roots and nourishing your scalp and boosting hair growth.

-Dandruff is usually created by the oily scalp or itchiness.
+The oily scalp or itchiness usually create dandruff.
 The antiviral, antibacterial, and antifungal properties of castor oil for hair make it an effective treatment for battling dandruff.
-Ricinoleic acid gives the balance the pH of the scalp, making it healthier and an unfavorable environment for dandruff(Castor Oil hair).
+Ricinoleic acid gives the balance the pH of the scalp, making it healthier and an unfavorable environment for dandruff.

 4. Reduces Split Ends